Kevin Kelly, executive editor of Wired Magazine, writes in his latest book, New Rules for the New Economy,

 In India, Bitcoin is still in its nascent stage and does not have regulatory clarity.
 Trading platforms or exchanges exist to provide for bitcoin transactions, which inter alia includes Unocoin, Coinsecure and Zebpay.
 Of late, Government of India is seeking expert advice for deciding the viability of the bitcoin.
 The primary question before the government is whether these virtual currencies should be banned, regulated or observed.

 Amidst all this, another concern which is troubling Bitcoin investors is the taxation aspects of bitcoin transactions.
-Though bitcoins remain unregulated and not tainted illegal, profit arising on sale of bitcoins by itself, is an income to be properly “headed” and taxed.
+Though bitcoins remain unregulated and not tainted illegal, profit arising on sale of bitcoins by itself, is an income to be properly “headed” and taxed tax tools.
 Depending on each case, the preference could be taxing income under “Business Income”, “Income from capital gains” or much safer option “Income from other sources”.
 Please note that the Central Board of Direct Taxes (CBDT) has not yet issued any guidance in this respect.

 Bitcoin is an innovation in the area of digital currency and its myriad potential, purposes and applications are yet to be decided.
 Many factors will influence Bitcoin’s evolution, including regulation, technological innovation, and economic conditions.
 In order to achieve wider adoption as a currency, Bitcoin needs to address significant questions around volatility, regulatory uncertainty, exchange security, ease of use, and transaction volume.
 Bitcoin’s direct relevance to traditional government domains, such as currency and taxes, merits specific consideration.
+In addition, if you are looking for other ways of earning money, you may consult an online broker for forex options.